What Is Queen Latifah's Net Worth?

 Outside of her entertaining career, she is a spokesperson for CoverGirl, Pizza Hut, and Jenny Craig.
 She has her own line of cosmetics for women of color.
 Queen Latifah also has her own perfume line, with scents Queen and Queen of Hearts.
 She has also written a book, "Ladies First: Revelations of a Strong Woman."

 In 2022, it was revealed that Queen Latifah's real estate development firm was creating affordable housing in Newark, New Jersey.
-The reported $14 million project has broken ground and will include 76 units as well as 1,900 square feet of ground floor space for non-profit organizations.
+The reported $14 million project has broken ground and will include 76 units as well as 1,900 square feet of ground-floor space for non-profit organizations.

 Personal Life

 Latifah's older brother was killed in 1992 in a motorcycle accident.
 She has discussed how her brother's death led to a brief period of depression and drug abuse.
 In 1995, she was a victim of a carjacking.
 Latifah was arrested and charged with possession of marijuana in 1996.
-She was again arrested for driving under the influence in Los Angeles and did three years of probation.
+She was again arrested for driving under the influence in Los Angeles and served three years of probation.
 In 2018, Queen Latifah confirmed the death of her mother due to a heart condition.

 Queen Latifah's sexuality has been the subject of rumors over the years, and she remains private about her love life.
 But at the 2021 BET Awards, she confirmed a relationship with Eboni Nichols and acknowledged their son, Rebel, for the first time during her acceptance speech.